eosrio/hyperion-docs/docs/docker.md

 ```
 ./scripts/generate-config.sh --chain eos --chain-name "EOS Testnet"
 ```
 Feel free to change the generated files in `hyperion/config` folder the way it suits you.
+For more details, please refer to the [Hyperion Setup Section](hyperion.md)

 Now you have three options to run it: